 You want to be a physicist in near future.
 Right?
-That’s why you are studying Physics in your bachelor.
+That’s why you are studying Physics in your bachelor studies.
 But you may encounter an interesting question that is, “But, how?”.

-After that you will go on searching for the people who are very expert in their field of physics and then, you ask questions to them.
+After that you will go on searching for people who are very experts in their field of physics and then, you ask questions to them.
 They will give you the best possible answer they can have.
 Now, here is a time you need to be aware of!
-I mean, statistically, if you take those answers as grant then, your career is biased by them.
+I mean, statistically, if you take those answers for granted then, your career is biased by them.
 So, what you need to do is: you’ll need to take a lot of sample answers from different people.
-Then, you will need to analyze by yourself on how you can have straight possible career paths in your interested field.
+Then, you will need to analyze by yourself how you can have straight possible career paths in your interested field.

 Don’t worry.
-Listen I’m here!
-So that I can give you some strategies that I have followed in the duration of my Bachelor studies.
+I will give you some strategies that I followed during the duration of my Bachelor studies.

 Find your passion in Physics!
 But how?

-To me, it was because I’m very interested in the field of the concept of the field due to Sir.
-Micheal Faraday to explain Electro-magnetism.
-I mean when I was in high school, I was very fascinated by the chapter Magnetism and I even try to give a theory about how repulsion and attraction work in magnets.
-And this trigger to me further and very eager to know, whether is it a mathematical trick to solve physics problem or is it a physical thing that we can see in magnets, gravity and soon.
+To me, it was because I was very interested in the concept of the field due to Micheal Faraday to explain Electro-magnetism (read here).
+When I was in high school, I was very fascinated by the chapter Magnetism and I even try to propose a hypothesis about how repulsion and attraction work in magnets.
+And this triggered me further and very eager to know, whether is it a mathematical trick to solve physics problems or is it a physical thing.

 Let’s not go there!

 Okay, if you have this!
-I suggest you not read until you arrive in the next section.😄
+I suggest you not read until you arrive at the next section.😄

 But, if you still don’t know?
 Okay!
 Let’s try this out!

-Find out what things make you ask questions a lot to your teachers or your friends or even to you?
+Find out what things make you ask questions a lot to your teachers or your friends or even to yourself.

 For example, let’s start with this:

-You may have a question like: why apple always fall towards the earth but not earth towards an apple?
+You may have a question like why apples always fall towards the earth but not the earth towards an apple.
 Then, you find that this is due to gravity.
 And you’ll go on reading a lot more about Newton’s law of gravitation.
-Now, you satisfied with the answer by Sir.
-Issac Newton.
+Now, you are satisfied with the answer by Issac Newton.
 Because you learned how gravity works.
 And you know small bodies are pulled by heavenly bodies.
 But you still don’t know why gravity behaves like this?
-Now, your quest for searching the answer may arrive at General Theory of Relativity that was formulated by Prof. Einstein.
-Now, you will understand the gravity in-terms of the geometry of spacetime.
+Now, your quest for searching for the answer may arrive at the General Theory of Relativity that was formulated by Albert Einstein.
+Now, you will understand gravity in terms of the geometry of spacetime.
 And you know that you can derive Newton’s law of gravitation in a very weak gravitational field from General Relativity.
-Now, you may have a question like, if there is a strong gravitational field i.e. Blackhole somewhere in our universe, will general relativity work?
-You may find the answer, obviously!
-Now, you will question what about in the singularity of that black hole where there is a fluctuating strong gravitational field?
+Now, you may have a question like, if there is a strong gravitational field (i.e. Blackhole somewhere in our universe), will general relativity work?
+You may find the answer: of course!
+Now, you will question what about in the singularity of that black hole where there is a quantum fluctuation of a strong gravitational field?
 Now, you may surprise that you need to account for another theory that can explain the very small things i.e. Quantum theory.
-Then, you clearly see you need to be a quantum gravitist to understand this thing.
+Then, you see you need to study quantum gravity to understand this question.

-What I want to say is, from a very simple question you find yourself to be a physicist of Quantum gravity.
+What I want to say is, from a very simple question you find yourself that you want to become a physicist working in the field of quantum gravity.

 But I want to aware you, it takes a lot of time and effort to figure it out!
 And in the meanwhile you will get depressed, have frustrating hours, and at last, you will lose your hope.
-But I strongly recommend, you need to keep in mind that it’s common to every researcher and when you didn’t give up for a long time, everything you stuck at will be normal (Credit: Dr. Jonah M. Miller, for this motivating words).
-So, the inspiration you should force yourself is, never stop questioning, maybe one day, you will find your passion.
-And I suggest, your passion/field need not seem to sound great.
+But I strongly recommend you need to keep in mind that it’s common to every researcher and when you didn’t give up for a long time, everything you are stuck at will be normal.
+So, the inspiration you should have yourself is, never to stop questioning, maybe one day, you will find your passion.
+And I suggest, your passion need not seem to sound great.
 But the main thing is, you need to be passionate about your interested field of Physics.

 If you found your passion then, we are ready for the next section.

-Why not I built some basic skills from today which I surely needed when I’ll be a physicist in my interested field?
+Why not built some basic skills from today that are surely needed when I’ll be a physicist in my interested field?

-Most of the people that I have seen ( or even me) entered in Physics are because they have some particular field of interest, they want to see themselves in the near future.
+Most of the people that I have seen ( or even me) entered Physics because they have some particular field of interest, and they want to see themselves in their future.
 Okay!
 Everything is cool up to this point.
 But the trouble comes when they did not grow themselves in their interest fields.
-And it’s not because they cannot and not either their university did not furnish the syllabus.
-I think this is because they get desperate on what to do!
-And during my Bachelor’s, I understand what to do, and questioned on: why not I built some basic skills from today which I surely needed when I’ll be a physicist in my interested field?
+And it’s not because they cannot and not either because their university did not furnish the syllabus.
+I think this is because they get desperate about what to do!
+And during my Bachelor’s, I understand what to do, and questioned: why not built some basic skills today which I surely needed when I’ll be a physicist in my interested field?